arawseekers/blog/content/posts/taiwan-part2.md

 {{< figure src="/images/twSP03.jpg" position="center" style="border-radius: 8px; max width:100%;height:auto;">}}

 <!-- wp:paragraph -->
-<p>On our way to Eslite Bookshop, we witnessed a car accident, known in Filipinx slang as 'carambola'.
+<p>On our way to Eslite Bookshop, we witnessed a car accident, known in Filipino slang as 'carambola'.
 This particular one involved four vehicles on a single lane bumping into each other because the one on the front may have floored the brake too hard, so that it ensues further miscalculations for the drivers behind him.
 These kinds of accidents still happen in a city more disciplined than Manila.
 Isya inferred, "As long as there are cars, and there are humans driving them, there will always be car accidents."</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Eslite bookshop is a wonderful tourist destination, it is a five story bookstore that operates 24/7.
 Its presence in the heart of the city&nbsp; just goes to show that Taiwanese hold high regard to reading.
-The promise of knowledge contained in books always entices me to come and open its pages, especially if the cover captures my attention.
+The promise of knowledge contained in books is always enticing to come and open its pages, especially if the cover captures my attention.
 We were told not to judge them by appearance alone, but the books in Eslite Bookshop hold many promises, if only we could read the characters.
 Definitely, we would like to spend more time if only we were not confined to reading only English alphabet letters.
 It doesn’t only house books but is also a place to showcase arts and crafts. </p>
 <!-- /wp:paragraph -->

 <!-- wp:heading -->